jtandy13/SNKit/README.md

 ```

 ### snkit_api.getService(String serviceName)
 The getService function gives you the ability to test and/or demonstrate any AngularJS service from the browser JavaScript console.
-The function takes one paramter "serviceName" which is the name of AngularJS Service (ServiceNow's "spUtil" and "spModal" services can also be accessed) that you need to access.
+The function takes one paramter "serviceName" which is the name of the AngularJS Service that you need to access.
+ServiceNow's "spUtil" and "spModal" services can also be accessed.

 Examples: